whyisdifficult/jiratui/README.md

-# jiratui
+# JiraTUI

-A TUI for interacting with Atlassian Jira
+A TUI for interacting with Atlassian's Jira